heeyewonj/EDA_MTA/README.md

 ## Communication
-For code, please find "code" in the repo and "slides.pdf" file for the Powerpoint slides.
+For code, please find "code" in the repo and "slide.pdf" file for the Powerpoint slides.